Wandeon/fleet/docs/runbooks/resilience.md

 ## Systemd watchdog chain

+- `role-agent.timer` runs every 8 minutes with up to 90s jitter to prevent overlapping converger jobs.
 - `role-agent-watchdog.timer` runs every 5 minutes and checks for a recent `Converged` journal entry.
 - If no success within 15 minutes, it restarts `role-agent.service` and reboots the host after 3 failed attempts.
 - `role-agent-healthcheck.timer` inspects the active compose project; three consecutive unhealthy states trigger a compose recycle.